Skip to flight searchSkip to main content

 Can I fly with my Tourettes Condition?

-Yes, absolutely you can.
+Yes, you can.
 For many people, flying can be quite an anxious experience.
-People that are afraid of flying or have flight conditions such as claustrophobia were they can't stand tightly packed seats and spaces, all tend to make other people feel uncomfortable.
+People who are afraid of flying or have flight conditions such as claustrophobia where they can't stand tightly packed seats and spaces, all tend to make other people feel uncomfortable.

 Having Aviophobia or Aerophobia can cause an added amount of stress and worries.
-Therefore, it's very important that you prepare for your flight, stay organised and also ensure that your flight is as stress-free and comfortable as possible.
+Therefore, you must prepare for your flight, stay organised and also ensure that your flight is as stress-free and comfortable as possible.

 What is Tourettes Syndrome?